Tech / AI

 To manually create a backup in iCloud, just tap Back Up Now.
 It will also tell you the time of your last backup.

-icloud backup
+icloud backup - icloud backup

 In order to restore an iCloud backup, you have to completely erase your iPhone.
 I’m not a huge fan of this method, but that’s the only way it works right now.
 So on the phone you want to restore the back to, tap on Settings, General, Reset and then Erase All Content and Settings.

-erase iphone
+erase iphone - erase iphone

-You’ll then need to tap Erase iPhone twice before it actually starts erasing the phone.
+You’ll then need to tapĀ Erase iPhone twice before it actually starts erasing the phone.
 Again, Find My iPhone will need to be turned off first.
 Once the phone has been erased, it will start up with the Hello screen.
 Swipe and then choose your language and country.

 Next, connect to a WiFi network and then enable or disable location services.
 Skip past Touch ID and the passcode options and you’ll finally get a screen where you can choose how to restore your data.
 You can pick from iCloud Backup, iTunes Backup, Setup as New iPhone or Move Data from Android.

-apps and data
+apps and data - apps and data

 In our case, you will choose iCloud backup and then enter your Apple ID and password.
 When you do that, you may have to verify your identity if you enabled two-factor verification on your account.
 At this point, you should get a list of the recent iCloud backups from all your devices.

-iphone backups
+iphone backups - iphone backups

 You’ll be able to see the date and time of the backup, the device and the name associated with that device.
 If a backup is greyed out, that means if cannot be restored to the device, probably due to iOS version issues.